JRyan-123/van-rental-ui/README.md

 This project is a frontend UI template for a van rental service.
 It includes:

-- A landing/home page with assets and sections for showcasing vans, services, etc.
+- A landing/home page with assets and sections for showcasing vans and qoutes, services, etc.
 - Use of partials for reusable components (header, footer, etc.).
 - Designed to be responsive on different device sizes.